Skip to content

 Generates all the time series data and creates the capacity planning plot.

 Includes all business days between the selected start and end date, inclusive of the start date.
-Time for the effort (aggregated over all projects) and capacity (aggregated over all users) are calculated.
+Timeseries for the effort (separate traces depending on project status) and capacity (aggregated over all users) are calculated.

 Parameters: